ravioldev/radarr-movie-renamer/README.md

 ## Credits

-Built by someone tired of manually organizing 2000+ movies.
-Tested on a mix of 4K remuxes, 1080p rips, and random quality downloads across multiple languages.
+Built by someone tired of manually organizing movies.
+Extensively tested and proven on a library of 9000+ movies - a mix of 4K remuxes, 1080p rips, and random quality downloads across multiple languages.

 Made this public because folder organization shouldn't be this hard.